I

 is not for me to say how you should dispense the “good governance” you carry,

-politicising faith, consulting religions to help you shape my fate of
+you shape my fate of worship.

-forced a weaker one to sit down and keep quiet.
+weaker one to sit down and keep quiet.

 The